 - Abine’s DeleteMe, $129 annually (auto-renew).
 They continually work all year to delete your info from online databases.
 (Search for “public records” and pick a site, then search for yourself.
 Decide if you want all that free info out there, much less someone able to buy more.)

-- Hire a student designer or illustrator and get a custom avatar for your profiles—so it’s identifiable as you, and feels personal and welcome, but not your photo.
+- Hire a student designer or illustrator and get a custom avatar for your profiles—so it’s identifiable as you, and feels personal and welcoming, but it’s not your real photo.

 - Turn off email tracking by stopping automatic image downloading.
 There are invisible, single pixel images in emails that report back whether you opened or read an email.
 (I can also report back a happy bonus to this is you are much less tempted by sales pitches from your favorite stores.)
 One click within the mail app and you can see the full content of any email you do want to see.